-Supplemental side-impact air bag (if so equipped) and curtain side-impact and rollover air bags system
+Supplemental side-impact air bag (if so equipped) and curtain side-impact air bags system

 The supplemental side-impact air bags are located in the outside of the seatback of the front seats.
-The supplemental curtain side-impact and rollover air bags are located in the side roof rails in all 3 rows.
-These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-of-position occupants.
+The supplemental curtain side-impact air bags are located in the side roof rails.
+These systems are designed to meet voluntary guidelines to help reduce the risk of injury to out-ofposition occupants.
 However, all of the information, cautions and warnings in this manual still apply and must be followed.
-The supplemental side air bags and curtain side-impact and rollover air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
+The supplemental side air bags and curtain sideimpact air bags are designed to inflate in higher severity side collisions, although they may inflate if the forces in another type of collision are similar to those of a higher severity side impact.
 They are designed to inflate on the side where the vehicle is impacted.
 They may not inflate in certain side collisions.